Ebrulf: Veneration

 He was venerated in England as a result of the Norman invasion, and the link between Ebrulf and England was maintained by the fact that four abbots from Saint-Evroul Abbey ruled English monasteries in the 11th and 12th centuries.
 They brought to England some of Ebrulf's relics.
-There was a feast commemorating the translation of his relics is kept at Deeping Abbey in England on August 30.
+There was a feast commemorating the translation of his relics kept at Deeping Abbey in England on August 30.

 In literature

 The Historia Ecclesiastica of the Benedictine chronicler Orderic Vitalis contains the earliest Vita Sancti Ebrulfi (Life of St. Ebrulf).
 Ebrulf is mentioned in Beroul's Tristan, when Tristan invokes him at the fountain: " Ha !
 Dex, beau sire saint Evrol, Je ne pensai faire tel perte."
 Cardiff Central Library holds a manuscript that contains a "Life" of Ebrulf, possibly compiled for the nuns of Barking Abbey.